UNINETTSigma2/documentation/faq/migration2saga.md

-Before you move existing scripts, jobs, etc to Saga, we recommend that you make yourself familiar with Saga by reading this page, work on the exercises listed and explore Sagas capabilities by trying out new commands and options.
+Before you move existing scripts, jobs, etc to Saga, we recommend that you make yourself familiar with Saga by reading this page, work on the exercises listed and explore Saga's capabilities by trying out new commands and options.

 The major steps in migrating to Saga are: